fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 // ns.length works here too but doesn't demonstrate the principle
 {% endhighlight %}

-I would like to take the same approach to summing the timer ticks.
+Can I take the same approach to summing the timer ticks?
 The problem is that the series of ticks grows over time.
-Each time a tick occurs, I have to update a stateful array of ticks.
+Whenever a tick occurs, I have to update a stateful array of ticks.
 This only exchanges one piece of mutable state for another.

 {% highlight javascript %}